ioccc-src/winner/2020/ferguson1/README.md

 The [prog.2.c](%%REPO_URL%%/2020/ferguson1/prog.2.c) has more digraphs but I think no other significant differences.

-The [prog.3.c](%%REPO_URL%%/2020/ferguson1/prog.3.c) is in a more artistic layout (a backwards S), has at least one additional obfuscation technique (see spoilers) but it also has more digraphs and as the judges said they feel that digraphs are dated so that's probably why they chose the first layout.
+The [prog.3.c](%%REPO_URL%%/2020/ferguson1/prog.3.c) is in a more artistic layout (a backwards S), has at least one additional obfuscation technique (see deobfuscation information) but it also has more digraphs and as the judges said they feel that digraphs are dated so that's probably why they chose the first layout.
 The [prog.3-j.c](%%REPO_URL%%/2020/ferguson1/prog.3-j.c) version is [prog.3.c](%%REPO_URL%%/2020/ferguson1/prog.3.c) with a shorter `J` macro.